Skip to content

 refresh_async() Optional Async refresh with optional Redis cache

-Calling refresh() when Redis is enabled raises RuntimeError to prevent blocking the event loop.
+Calling refresh() when Redis is enabled raises RuntimeError to enforce using refresh_async() instead.

 IP Checking